SohamGaonkar/BaseRepo/README.md

-# BaseRepo
+# FlaskBasicRepo
-For saving files
+For basic flask integration with mySQL databse